Philippa Schuyler: Death

 In 1966, Schuyler traveled to South Vietnam to perform for the troops and Vietnamese groups.
 She returned in April 1967 as a war correspondent for William Loeb's Manchester Union Leader and served as a lay missionary.

 In early May, Schuyler planned to leave Vietnam, but extended her stay to bring Catholic children from Hue, where there was tension between Catholic and Buddhist factions.
 On May 9, 1967, she boarded a United States Army helicopter on a mission to evacuate Vietnamese orphans from Da Nang.
 The helicopter crashed into Da Nang Bay.
 She survived the crash but could not swim and drowned.

 She was the second of two American women journalists to die in Vietnam.
 Some 2,000 mourners attended her funeral at St. Patrick's Cathedral in New York City on May 18, 1967.

-A court of inquiry found that the pilot had deliberately cut his motor and descended in an uncontrolled glide - possibly in an attempt to give his civilian passengers an insight into the dangers of flying in a combat zone - and lost control of the aircraft.

 Legacy

 Schuyler's parents established the Philippa Schuyler Memorial Foundation in her memory.
 Schuyler's mother was profoundly affected by her death and died by suicide a few days before the second anniversary of her death in 1969.

 Philippa Schuyler Middle School for the Gifted and Talented in Bushwick, Brooklyn, New York is dedicated to preserving the memory of the child prodigy by offering an arts-focused education to New York City children.

 It was reported in 2004 that Halle Berry owned the film rights to Schuyler's biography.
 Berry intended to co-produce the biopic with Marc Platt, starring Alicia Keys as Schuyler.